Deportations of U.S. citizens in the second Trump administration: Four-year-old cancer patient and 7-year-old sibling

-In the early morning hours of April 25, 2025, RMZ and her children were driven to the airport and forced on to a plane, while ICE and other immigration staff ignored requests from RMZ's lawyer.
+In the early morning hours of April 25, 2025, Morales-Valle and her children were driven to the airport and forced onto a plane, while ICE and other immigration staff ignored requests from Morales-Valle's lawyer.
 As they were on the plane, ICE officials told the lawyer that the stay of removal application had been denied, though the lawyer had received no such formal notification.
-RMZ and her family were then flown to Honduras, the children's passports were returned and an officer tried again to get her sign the documents she had refused to sign in Louisiana.
+Morales-Valle and her family were then flown to Honduras, the children's passports were returned and an officer tried again to get her sign the documents she had refused to sign in Louisiana.

 Attorneys for both the mother and the children insisted that the children were deported illegally.
 The attorneys provided evidence demonstrating that their mother, other family members, and attorneys "had little to no chance" to arrange for the children to stay in the U.S. rather than being deported.
 The attorneys were in the midst of preparing habeas corpus petitions for the children, but the children were deported before the attorneys could file them.

 The 4-year-old had his cancer medication with him, but was not permitted to access it in detention, and was not allowed to bring the medication with him when he was deported.
 ICE was aware of the 4-year-old's cancer diagnosis and that he was undergoing treatment prior to his deportation.

-Tom Homan, President Donald Trump's "border czar", insinuated that the children are anchor babies, commenting that "Having a U.S. citizen child after you enter this country illegally is not a get-out-of-jail free card."
+Tom Homan, President Donald Trump's "border czar", called the children anchor babies, commenting that "Having a U.S. citizen child after you enter this country illegally is not a get-out-of-jail free card."
 In speaking about the deportation of these children and another U.S. citizen child, Homan insisted that the children's mothers requested their children be removed from the country, and said it was preferable to keep the families together.
-Secretary of State Marco Rubio denied that the children had been deported, instead saying that they "went with their mothers," and that because they are citizens, they could return to the U.S. if the families arranged for someone in the U.S. to care for them.
+Secretary of State Marco Rubio denied that the children had been deported, instead saying that they "went with their mothers", and that because they are citizens, they could return to the U.S. if the families arranged for someone in the U.S. to care for them.
 In a statement from DHS, they again asserted that "she chose to bring both children...with her to Honduras."